KingGenius5/makePNG/README.md

     $ go run main.go
 ```

-And you'll have a PNG of the NYT front page at your fingertips.
+And you'll have a PNG image filed saved of the NYT front page at your fingertips.